bathos/Ecmascript-Sublime/README.md

  - class and method decorators
  - trailing commas where they don’t belong at all ugh
  - object literal spread and object binding pattern rest
+ - bind operator

-There are a handful of optional ES7 Babel transforms I haven’t done yet:
+There are two optional ES7 Babel transforms I haven’t done yet:

  - class properties
  - export extensions

- - bind operator (this one is VERY cool, didn’t know about it till today!)
+To be honest I don’t think class properties has a very great chance of entering ES7 in its current form, so I’m hesitant to implement it yet.
+Class syntax is a subset of object literal syntax + allowance of the `static` keyword; the equals-sign syntax (as opposed to a more obvious colon syntax) seems like an unlikely departure.
+Plus, they’re totally useless language cruft.
+If someone wants it though let me know and I’ll add it; barring that, this will wait for a more mature spec if it emerges.

+Export extensions is more immediately deserving but the spec has not yet added a grammar section.
+Waiting for that.

 I didn’t include JSX.
 If you use JSX, you should use Babel Sublime, which handles that in depth.
 I’m not opposed to adding it, but since I don’t use it